elasticdog/transcrypt/docs/algorithm.rst

-This salt is based on the name of the file, its sha256 hash, and something called "extra-salt", which is determined by the user's choice of ``transcrypt.salt-method``.
+This salt is based on the name of the file, its sha256 hash, and something called "extra-salt", which is determined by the user's choice of ``transcrypt.kdf`` and ``transcrypt.base-salt``.

-In the case where ``transcrypt.salt-method=password``, the "extra-salt" is set to the user's plaintext password.
+In the case where ``transcrypt.kdf=none``, the "extra-salt" is set to the user's plaintext password and ``transcrypt.base-salt`` is ignored.
 This exactly mimics the behavior of transcrypt 2.x and is used as the default to provide backwards compatibility.

 However, as discussed in
 `#55 <https://github.com/elasticdog/transcrypt/issues/55>_`, this introduces a
 security weakness that weakens the extra security provided the use of ``-pbkdf2``.
-Thus transcrypt 3.x introduces a new "configured" method.
+Thus, transcrypt 3.x introduces a new "random" method.

-In the case where ``transcrypt.salt-method=configured``, the implementation will check if a special configuration variable ``transcrypt.config-salt`` is set, and if not, it will set it to a random 32 character hex string, and check the choice of that value into the repo.
-Then the value of ``transcrypt.config-salt`` will be used as "extra-salt".
-The value of ``transcrypt.config-salt`` is randomized every time the user changes their password.
+In the case where ``transcrypt.kdf=pbkdf2``, transcrypt will store a randomized (32 character hex string) or custom user-specified string in ``transcrypt.base-salt``.
+This value is rerandomized on a rekey.
 We note that this method this method does provide less entropy than randomly choosing the salt on each encryption cycle, but we are unaware of any security concerns that arise from this method.

-Note: this method could be further improved by generated a randomized config-salt for each file that is modified when the file itself is modified.
-Such a scheme should exactly match the entropy of the openssl default randomized salt method.
-However, due to the added implementation complexity and unclear security benefits we defer that to future work.

 See Also: